Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Adapting Start Offset to Optimize Data Freshness in Task Chains

 \end{definition}

-We define the \textbf{Dominant Task Chain} as a path through the Task Dependency Tree rooted at a specific Actuator Task $\tau_{head}$ where every node $\tau_k$ in the path is the critical predecessor of the node $\tau_{k-1}$ (i.e., $\tau_k = previous(\tau_{k-1})$).
+We define the \textbf{Dominant Task Chain} as a path through the Task Dependency Tree (TDT) rooted at a specific Actuator Task, denoted in this TDT as $\tau_{0}$, where every node $\tau_i$ in the path is the critical predecessor of the previous node $\tau_{i-1}$ in the path (i.e., $\tau_i = previous(\tau_{i-1})$).